-The ADT7302 is a 13-bit digital temperature sensor with a 14th bit that acts as a sign bit.
-The part houses an on-chip temperature sensor, a 13-bit ADC, a reference circuit, and serial interface logic functions in SOT-23 and MSOP packages.
+The ADT7301 is a 13-bit digital temperature sensor with a 14th bit that acts as a sign bit.
+The part houses an on-chip temperature sensor, a 13-bit A/D converter, a reference circuit, and serial interface logic functions in SOT-23 and MSOP packages.
 The ADC section consists of a conventional successive approximation converter based around a capacitor DAC.
-The parts can run on a 2.7 V to 5.25 V power supply.
+The parts run on a 2.7 V to 5.25 V power supply.

 The on-chip temperature sensor allows an accurate measurement of the ambient device temperature to be made.
-The specified measurement range of the ADT7302 is -40° C to $+125^{\circ}$ C. The structural integrity of the device can start to deteriorate when continuously operated at absolute maximum voltage and temperature specifications.
+The specified measurement range of the ADT7301 is -40° C to $+150^{\circ}$ C. Greater than 125°C, the ADT7301 is limited to 5% of its 55°C operational lifetime.
+The structural integrity of the device may start to deteriorate when continuously operated at absolute maximum voltage and temperature specifications.